 Culturally and linguistically responsive crisis intervention services are available to all crime victims.
-The Denver Center for Crime Victims provides an immediate response to police requests for emergency services, as well as the victim’s call for help.
+The Denver Center for Crime Victims provides an immediate response to police requests for emergency services, as well as client’s call for help.

 Click here to be taken to our frequently asked questions page.